 Only in eviction cases (unlawful detainer), a summons/complaint can be served by posting on the premises at issue in the eviction and also mailing.
 Service by posting and mailing is used after several attempts to personally serve the papers have failed.
 Court permission is required in this case for landlords to serve tenants by posting and mailing

 Service by publication

 You are allowed to publish the summons/complaint in a local newspaper.
 It is usually used when you do not know how to find the other side and do not have a current address from home or work.

-You will have to prove to the court that you have tried as hard as possible to find the other side before the court can give you permission to serve by publication Every court is slightly different in what they require, but most require, at least, that you try to find the other side at his or her last known address or work, send letters to the last known address with the forwarding address requested, call the other side’s friends and family or ex-coworkers to ask about his or her whereabouts, look for the other side of the phone book for any city.
+You will have to prove to the court that you have tried as hard as possible to find and serve the other side before the court can give you permission to serve by publication every court is slightly different in what they require, but most require, at least, that you try to find the other side at his or her last known address or work, send letters to the last known address with the forwarding address requested, call the other side’s friends and family or ex-coworkers to ask about his or her whereabouts, look for the other side of the phone book for any city.